Clonmel, Kansas

 Clonmel is an unincorporated community in Illinois Township, Sedgwick County, Kansas, United States.
 It is located at Highway K42 and W 71st St S.

 History

 Clonmel was a station on the Kansas City, Mexico and Orient Railway.

 A post office was opened in Clonmel in 1905, and remained in operation until it was discontinued in 1938.
 It was named after Clonmel in Ireland.

 Education

 The community is served by Clearwater USD 264 public school district.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Clonmel on a line between Wichita and Englewood.
+Dedicated passenger service was provided until at least 1958, while mixed trains continued until at least 1961.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.